Tristor/securemail.tristor.ro/server.md

 cp /etc/postfix/master.cf /etc/postfix/master.cf.orig
 ```

 Then you want to create your configuration to look like the following.
 Note, you will need to provide a self-signed certificate if you don't want to purchase a legitimate trusted certificate.
 I purchased my RapidSSL through [Namecheap](http://www.namecheap.com/?aff=72423) for $38 for 4 years which was one of the best prices I found.
 If you choose to purchase a certificate, you will need to START with a self-signed, because a verification email to postmaster@yourdomain.com is sent as part of the domain validation process.
+Modify /etc/postfix/main.cf to look like the following:

 ```
 # See /usr/share/postfix/main.cf.dist for a commented, more complete version